Peridoto. La piedra del mes de Agosto.

 Simmons, R., & Ahsian, N. (2015).
 The Book of Stones, Revised Edition: Who They Are and What They Teach .
 North Atlantic Books.

-Alcaraz, J.L.
-(1996).
+Alcaraz, JL (1996).
 Tikal Dictionary of Healing Stones .
 TIKAL.

 Estrop, MEZ (2017).
 Mineralia Guide.
 The power of Minerals .